-The PhD student, in consultation with his/her major professor and graduate advisor, nominates three faculty to serve on the Dissertation Committee.
-The major professor serves as the Chair of the committee.
+The PhD student, in consultation with their Major Professor and Graduate Advisor, nominates three faculty to serve on the Dissertation Committee.
+The Major Professor serves as the Chair of the Dissertation Committee.
 Nominations are submitted to the Office of Graduate Studies for formal appointment in accordance with Graduate Council policy (DDB 80, Graduate Council B.1.).
-The student shall meet with the full dissertation committee on a regular basis, at least once a year.
+The student shall meet with the full Dissertation Committee on a regular basis, at least once a year.
 During that meeting the student should present the research work conducted for the PhD.
-The committee should judge the level of progress and guide the student in their future scholarly work.
-The committee shall also establish and outline to the student what if any additional work is necessary to complete the dissertation requirements.
-This committee shall guide the student through the studies and conduct a final oral examination.
+The Dissertation Committee should judge the level of progress and guide the student in their future scholarly work.
+The Dissertation Committee shall also establish and outline to the student what if any additional research work is necessary to complete the dissertation requirements.
+This Dissertation Committee shall guide the student through the studies and conduct a final oral examination.